The mission of Friedman Place is to provide housing and supportive services to adults who are blind or visually impaired.

-The roots of Friedman Place go back to April 2, 1935, when the nonprofit Association for Jewish Blind was created to combat discrimination suffered by the visually impaired.
-In 1944, the purpose was changed “To promote the social, educational and vocational opportunities of the blind and for the care of homeless, blind, Jewish men and women residing in Chicago” and “to establish a permanent home or homes…”.
-A small two-story house was acquired and where up to five people rented rooms, but without any additional services.
-In 1956, a large building on the west side of Chicago was obtained which became “Kagan Home” and provided housing and support to 36 adults.
+The roots of Friedman Place go back to April 2, 1935, when the Association for Jewish Blind was created to combat discrimination suffered by the visually impaired.
+In 1944, the purpose was changed “To promote the social, educational and vocational opportunities of the blind and for the care of homeless, blind, Jewish men and women residing in Chicago” and “to establish a permanent home or homes…” A small two-story house was acquired, up to five people rented rooms without any additional services.
+In 1956, a large building on the west side of Chicago was obtained which became “Kagan Home” it provided housing and support to 36 adults.
 The agency also began providing a wide range of nursing and recreational services.

-Our approach is very different from that of a nursing home, which is where many people with vision loss spend their days.
-We not only help our residents adjust to vision loss but also empower them to reach their personal potential for independence.
-We provide activities that are responsive to residents' expressed interests and designed to engage visually impaired individuals, foster their independence, and prevent isolation.
-All of our services, from occupational therapy to computer classes, foster integrated health--physical, mental and social.
+Our approach is very different from that of a nursing home, which is where many of our residents would unnecessarily be without Friedman Place.
+We help our residents adjust to vision loss and empower them to reach their personal potential for independence.
+Activities provided are responsive to residents’ expressed interests they are designed to foster independence and prevent isolation.
+All of our services, from visual rehabilitation therapy to computer classes, foster integrated health–physical, mental and social.

-Despite the wide range of services provided to residents, Friedman Place operates at a cost well below that of housing a person in a nursing home, saving the state and Illinois taxpayer’s crucial funds.
+Despite the wide range of services, Friedman Place operates at a cost well below a nursing home, saving taxpayer’s crucial funds.
 However, there is a significant gap between this income that comes from the state’s Supportive Living Program and the costs of the supportive services and individualized care that are important to the population we serve.
-In recent years between 16% and 22% of Friedman Place’s revenue came from sources other than the state’s Supported Living Program.

 Friedman Place accepts people from all economic, ethnic, and religious backgrounds and our residents come from wide and diverse backgrounds.